Physion++: Evaluating Physical Scene Understanding that Requires Online Inference of Different Physical Properties: Discussion

-Despite recent successes from neural-network-based video frame prediction models, none of these models match the human-level prediction ability on \dataset.
-This indicates that current computational models do not make online inferences about physical properties.
-This could be for a number of reasons.
-It could be that property inference is a difficult task; these models were not designed with this inference in mind, and 2,000 scenarios might not be enough for this capability to emerge.
-In addition, these models might struggle with video prediction that involves multi-stage long-term dependencies.
 The videos in our tasks often involve several phases: inference events, the transition phase, and the test phase, which causes the videos to last for 13-20 seconds.
 On the other hand, these models are often trained and tested on shorter videos.
 We believe with future video and dynamics model development that enables accurate predictions on multi-phase videos, our proposed \dataset dataset can again serve as the benchmark to evaluate how well these models can be used to infer mechanical properties and how well their performance correlate with humans.
 The proposed dataset has no ethical or societal issues on its own, except those inherited from physical scene understanding.